predix-ui/predix-ui/_pages/develop/data-grid/cell-renderers.md

 pathToRoot: ../../../
 ---

-*This guide is under development.
-Check back for updates.*

 The grid uses cell renderers to format and display data.
 Apps can choose from a set of built-in renderers or use custom renderers to create powerful new ways to display information.

 # Introduction